ruthlennonatu/bsc23grassroots/README.md

 # Estimating Story Points
-The teams team's velocity is calculated by the number of story points we achieve on average in the previous sprints.
+The teams team's velocity is calculated by the number of story points we achieve on average in the previous sprints. we will be usign the mthodology 1 story point per hour of work

 The teams current story point velocity is "16".